oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 domain1-managed-server2                     ClusterIP   None             <none>        8001/TCP          22m
 ```

-## Delete domain
+## Delete the domain

-Th generated YAML file in the `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>` directory can also be used to delete the Kubernetes resource.
-The following command can be used to delete domain:
+The generated YAML file in the `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>` directory can be used to delete the Kubernetes resource.
+Use the following command to delete the domain:

 ```
 $ kubectl delete -f domain.yaml